fwilliams/numpyeigen/README.md

 ### Minimal Dependencies
 NumpyEigen only requires the system to have a valid C++ 14 (or later) compiler and a running Python interpreter with version >= 2.7.

-NumpyEigen uses [pybind11](https://github.com/pybind/pybind11) under the hood which is included as a submodule.
+NumpyEigen uses [pybind11](https://github.com/pybind/pybind11) under the hood which is included automatically by the cmake project.
-Don't forget to `git clone --recursive`!

 ## Example